gorgexec/MvvmCore/README.md

     }
 }
 ```
-In the example above, `MyActivity` will fininsh itself as soon as `MyViewModel` object performs `notifyView()` method call, and in accordance with `Activity` lifecycle `MyViewModel` will be similarly disposed.
+In the example above, `MyActivity` will fininsh itself as soon as `MyViewModel` object performs `notifyView()` method call, and in accordance with `Activity` lifecycle, `MyViewModel` will be similarly disposed.

 Note, that `subscribeNotification()` method is also dependent upon `Activity` lifecycle.
 It's alive from `onResume` till `onPause` states of `Activity`.
-And during other states it is automatically unsubscribed by the library and resubscribed again when `onResume` occurs.
+During other states it is automatically unsubscribed by the library and resubscribed again when `onResume` occurs.
 So, you shouldn't care about it by yourself.
 Just do `subscribeNotification()` at the moment of `View` creation, but after `ViewModel` initialization (for `Activity` it is `onCreate()` method, in case of `Fragment` - `onActivityCreated()` or `onBindingReady()`).

 #### ViewModel global notifications
 Sometimes, it's required to issue similar notifications by different ViewModels and handle them equally over all Views.
 Usually that is the case for common tasks like showing Dialog/Toast, open Document or quit app by `ViewModel` command.
 And that's a deal for custom `NotificationHandler`.
-All you have to do is to implement `INotificationHandler` interface as the following:
+All you have to do, is to implement `INotificationHandler` interface as the following:

 ```java
 public class QuitAppHandler implements INotificationHandler<QuitApp> {